 Norman Lloyd’s secret of longevity

 When I asked him what his secret of longevity was he said bluntly, “Luck.”

 At the party, the discussion turned to the idea of retirement.
 Norman Lloyd hasn’t and does not have any desire to retire anytime soon.
-He is the oldest living male “working” actor as of this date.
+He was the oldest living “working” actor as of the date of this writing.
 Another man at the party who worked for a box making company told Norman he hadn’t retired yet because otherwise, all he’d do is sleep.
 Norman agreed.

 I sat transfixed for hours listening to him speak with his articulate stage-trained voice like a fly on the wall.
 He was so mentally alert with crystal-clear memories and was in such good shape, he could have easily been a 70-year-old rather than a centenarian.
 There were also very few wrinkles on his face.

 How many centenarians do you know who can eat corn on the cob without it being cut off and mashed?

 For more about Norman Lloyd, you may enjoy his book Stages of Life in Theatre, Film, and Television – click here to view